Free, Partial fees apply

 GP, DHB clinical services

-Dayspring Care Centre is where recovery based group activities occur for mothers who experience mental health issues to find support and friendship.
+Dayspring Care Centre is where recovery based group activities talke place for mothers who are seeking to improve their mental wellbeing.
+Mothers can access support and connection while participating in small group activities with other mothers.

-Dayspring Care Centre opens every Tuesday-Friday during school terms, providing a range of parenting support, psycho-education and life skills programmes.
+Dayspring Care Centre operates every Tuesday-Friday during school terms, providing a range of parenting support, psycho-education and life skills programmes.

-Our on-site crèche enables parents and caregivers to attend our programmes while we care for their baby/child nearby.
-There is a small fee for using the Creche.
+Our on-site crèche enables parents and caregivers to attend our programmes while we care for their baby/child under 3 years nearby.
+There is a suggested contribution of $20 per term for families who use the creche.

 Our counsellors work with women using a number of modalities such as narrative therapy, drawing therapy, cognitive behavioural therapy and dialectical behavioural therapy, incorporating all aspects of a person's wellbeing, body, mind and spirit.
-Our counselling services cover anxiety, depression, divorce, PTSD, psychological and mental abuse, grief and loss, relationships, physical and sexual abuse.
+Our counselling services cover anxiety, depression, divorce, PTSD, psychological and mental abuse, grief and loss, relationships, physical and sexual abuse (not ACC Sensitive Claims).

 Maternal mental health or addiction, Mental health